If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 Instagram limits the length of your profile bio to 150 characters.
 Make good use of these characters.
 This section should explain who you are as a brand and what sets you apart.

 Consider Intel’s Instagram bio: “Bringing amazing experiences to our global audience through #technology innovation.”
 Every photo on its page backs up that claim.
-It won’t bore you with a laundry list of its products and features.
-It exemplifies how Intel creates incredible experiences.
+The company won’t bore you with a laundry list of its products and features.
+This exemplifies how Intel creates incredible experiences.

 Use everything Instagram has to offer when building your profile.
 Make it easy for your audience to contact you by including call and email buttons.
 Include a link to your current website or landing page.